 It is an intelligently written story wherein Shamsie has explained some of recent history’s more complex issues through a family saga.

 The characters are well drawn and believable.
-They are shown with flaws, making mistakes which have serious consequences, but who are understandable and feel like real people.
+They are shown with flaws, making mistakes that have serious consequences.
+Although it is these traits that make the characters more humane and relatable.

-Its a hood read albeit a very emotionally draining one ( true for me, atleast )!!
+Its a good read albeit a very emotionally draining one (true for me, at least)!!